segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 ### Step 2d: Configure the event

-Finally, you'll configure your event and select additional properties to include in the event.
+Configure your event and select additional properties to include in the event.

 To configure your event: